jacktrusler/cheat_sheets/docs/fedora.md

 In general flatpak is better than snap for desktop fedora, try to find flatpak packages if possible.

+    sudo dnf install -y flatpak
+    flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

 What is flatpak/snap?
 A distribution independent package format designed to run apps in a virtual sandbox that contains all the dependencies needed to run the software.
-(Think docker)
+Flatpak is built on top of OSTree.

   - flatpak is a packaging format for desktop GUI apps, snap has larger scope
   - snaps can be used for terminal programs and are best(tm) suited for server applications